Harshit18-web/Document_scanner_using_ocr/statement.md

 Declaration

-I, Harshit Poonia, Registration No. 24BAI10966, submit this project as an academic Computer Vision project titled Document Scanner Using OCR.
+I, Harshit, Registration No. 24BAI10967, submit this project as an academic Computer Vision project titled Document Scanner Using OCR.

-Name: Harshit Poonia
+Name: Harshit
-Registration No.: 24BAI10966
+Registration No.: 24BAI10967